icn-team/devcontainer/README.md

 ## Hot to use

-Install Docker on your development machine: https://docs.docker.com/ and run it.
+Install Docker on your development machine (https://docs.docker.com/) and run it.

 Clone the hicn software stack: